 Step 5: Select the genre or mood of your choice to access tracks listed under it.
 In this example, we have chosen “Cinematic” as our genre.
 Click the “Play” icon to preview the audio clip.
 Then click the “+” icon on the right to add the track to your video.

-So now you know where to find and download the best royalty free and copyright free music.
+So now you know where to find and download the best royalty-free and copyright free music for videos.
 But how can you cut through the noise to find the perfect track for your project?
 Here are our top tips to nailing background music for your video:

 Tip #1 - Decide what role music will play in your video